Bosnia Muslims mourn their dead 25 years after Srebrenica massacre | Malay Mail

 Bosnian Serb political leader Milorad Dodik has also described the massacre as a “myth”.

-“We will fight against those who deny the genocide and glorify its perpetrators,” he said at the memorial centre where he attended a collective prayer.
+French President Emmanuel Macron yesterday described the events 25 years ago as “the painful symbol of the international community’s failure to protect civilian populations who had been most in need of its help”.

+While calling for reconciliation, he said there was “no place for negationism, historical revisionism or the glorification of war criminals,” in a country which has expressed a wish to join the European Union.

-In order to avoid large crowds on Saturday, organisers have invited people to visit the memorial centre over the whole month of July.
+In order to avoid large crowds yesterday, organisers invited people to visit the memorial centre over the whole month of July. — AFP

-A number of different exhibitions are on display, including paintings by Bosnian artist Safet Zec.

-Another installation, entitled “Why Aren’t You Here?” by US-Bosnian artist Aida Sehovic, comprises more than 8,000 cups of coffee spread out on the cemetery’s lawn.